• Skip to primary navigation

 🎃 Ingredient Notes

 • Canned pumpkin - Make sure you are using canned pumpkin/pumpkin puree (often sold as "100% pure pumpkin") for this recipe, which only contains pumpkin.
 Pumpkin pie filling is a different ingredient, and contains sweetener and spices.
-Use your leftover pumpkin to make vegan pumpkin chocolate chip cookies, pumpkin cream cheese swirl muffins or vegan mushroom risotto with pumpkin.
+Use your leftover pumpkin to make vegan pumpkin cookies with chocolate chips.

 • Non-dairy yogurt - You can use any dairy-free yogurt here (coconut yogurt, almond milk yogurt, etc.)

-• Cornstarch or tapioca starch - This helps to thicken our pumpkin swirl.
+• Cornstarch or tapioca starch - This helps to thicken your pumpkin swirl.

 • Pumpkin spice - A mixture of warm fall spices that pair beautifully with pumpkin (see below for my homemade pumpkin spice recipe!)

 • Flax eggs - Often used as an egg substitute for vegan baked goods; flax eggs are created by soaking flax seeds in water.
-Use them to make gooey vegan blondies and creamy flaxseed pudding.
+Use them to make gooey egg free blondies or egg-less lemon cookies.
 To make a flax egg: combine 1 tablespoon of ground flax seed with 3 tablespoons of water.
 Let it sit for 10-15 minutes until it becomes gelatinous.

 • Almond butter - This is used to replace the butter and eggs typically used in brownies.
 It has a neutral flavor and contains healthy fats and protein.